javastraat/wledmm-matrix/README.md

     - 🔵 Blue for other/unknown states

 ⚙️ Setup Guide
-  1️⃣ Add to configuration.yaml (Required once)
+First you need to setup you display with WLEDMM and load the config and preset json.
+Additional you can add the pixart.htm If you got the display from us as a gift, wledmm is preloaded otherwise i will be standard with clockwise 1️⃣ Add to configuration.yaml (Required once)

     ```yaml
     rest_command: